 Ear & Nose

-Draw the Alphabet
+Write the Alphabet

 Ask your students to stand on one foot.
 On your cue, each student should use their pointer finger to draw the alphabet in the air as quickly as possible.
 If you want to change things up, you can specify lowercase letters or cursive letters.